sprohar/yata-node-ws/README.md

 ### Without Docker

-Ensure that you have an instance of Postgres DB running on your machine and run the following commands:
+Ensure that you have an instance of Postgres running on your machine and run the following commands:

 ```
-npx prisma db push
+npm run db:push
 ```

 ```
-npx prisma db seed
+npm run db:seed
 ```

 This will create and seed the database.